Yuan-Zhang-uestc/CovertComminTLS1.3/README.md

-# Cover channel in TLS 1.3
+# Cover Channel in TLS 1.3
 This project demonstrates a covert communication channel embedded within the TLS 1.3 protocol using the CCCC scheme.
 It allows two parties to exchange hidden messages while appearing to perform a normal TLS 1.3 session to an auditor.

 The implementation is a proof-of-concept and includes simplified TLS handshake, modified EdDSA for IV hiding, and core cryptographic operations in GF(2¹²⁸).